AlvaroSapata/translator/README.md

 The read-aloud button reads the translation using the SpeechSynthesis API.
 #### Copy to Clipboard
 The copy to clipboard button copies the translation to the system clipboard.
+### Voice Input
+The voice input functionality enables you to dictate text using your voice.
+Here's how it works:
+- **Start Voice Input**: Click the microphone icon to begin voice input.
+- **Speech Recognition**: The app uses the Web Speech API to convert your spoken words into text.
+- **Error Handling**: If there are issues with the speech recognition, appropriate error messages will be displayed.
+Common errors include:
+  - **Aborted**: The speech recognition process was aborted.
+  - **No Speech**: No speech was detected.
+  - **Audio Capture**: No audio capture device was found.
+  - **Not Allowed**: Permission to use the microphone was denied.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: